ajoyred/malmbergcomputing/README.md

 # GNSC3301malmbergcomputing
-gnsc-3301-A computing for science II
+Repository created for gnsc-3301-A computing for science majors II